How to Write a Screenplay: A 10-Step Guide

 Read ScreenCraft's To Outline, Or Not to Outline, That Is the Screenwriting Question!

 What Does a Screenplay Outline Contain?

-An outline is basically a numerated or bullet point beat sheet that communicates what's being seen and said using anywhere from a couple of sentences to a short paragraph for each beat.
+An outline is basically a numerated or bullet point beat sheet that communicates what's being seen and said using anywhere from a couple of sentences to a short paragraph for each story beat.

 - Usually 7-8 pages long

 You can take your treatment and organize all of those character, story, and plot elements into a beat sheet for the screenplay.
 The outline covers every single story and character beat.
 You may not have every single scene in the outline (leaving you room for story and character evolution and discovery), but it's the closest thing to a scene-to-scene breakdown.